Frequently Asked Questions

 What are the judging criteria?

-In short, the Lunar Awards looks at:
+In short, the Lunar Awards look at:

 • Genre suitability